-- (A) The Contractor shall establish a policy which shall be used by Contractor's representatives during the initial contact to identify Enrollees with Special Health Care Needs. - (B) When an Enrollee is identified as having Special Health Care Needs, the Contractor's representative shall forward this information to a Contractor designated individual with knowledge of coordination of care, case management services, and other services necessary for such Enrollees.
+- (A) The Contractor shall establish a policy which shall be used by Contractor's representatives during the initial contact to identify Enrollees with Special Health Care Needs. - (B) During the initial contact, the Contractor's representative shall clearly describe to each Enrollee the process for requesting specialist care. - (C) When an Enrollee is identified as having Special Health Care Needs, the Contractor's representative shall forward this information to a Contractor designated individual with knowledge of coordination of care, case management services, and other services necessary for such Enrollees.
 The Contractor's designated individual, with knowledge of coordination of care for Enrollees with Special Health Care Needs, shall make a good faith effort to contact such Enrollee within ten working days after identification to begin coordination of health care needs, as necessary.